VarLad/crenshaw-lets-build-a-compiler/02/README.md

 easier to deal with while we're experimenting.

 Also note that an expression must leave a result somewhere.
-I've chosen the  68000  register  DO.
+I've chosen the  68000  register  D0.
 I  could have made some other choices, but this one makes sense.